UCB-INFO-BACKEND-WEBARCH/group-project-sp23-april-yyt/README.md

 - Debt management advice: Based on a user's debt load, suggest strategies for paying off debt more quickly and efficiently.
 - Retirement planning advice: Based on a user's age and retirement goals, suggest specific retirement savings goals and investment strategies.

-#### - Amazon API
-We plan to make a budgeting function for users.
-By integrating with Amazon's API, we allow users to track their spending on Amazon and set budget limits for their purchases.

 ### USAGE
 Install the required dependencies: